robbens/robbens.github.io/source/_posts/_my-reflections-remote-work-bali-canggu.md

 I use the term working remote instead of digital nomad because I did not do much traveling.
 Canggu was my only destination apart from visiting a few islands where I did zero amount of work.

-These thoughts is based on my own preferences and my type of work – programming.
+These thoughts are based on my own preferences, and my type of work – programming.
 Some parts are also only relevant for Swedish people.

 ## Why Canggu?
 This place has basically everything a remote worker would want.
 Most places have a solid internet connection, everyone and everything is relaxed and super chill, awesome value for money and most importantly – other like minded people.